 It lets you set your own pace per your schedule and learning habits.
 You are entirely in charge of when and how much you study.
 You can practice as much as it fits your plan and timetable.

 Duolingo’s courses combine the best of AI and language research with lessons designed to help you study at your own speed.
-And thus, the process becomes a personalized learning experience.
+Thus, the process becomes a personalized learning experience.

 3. Entertaining way to learn Korean

-The Game-based interfaces make learning entertaining and engaging by using interactive exercises and characters.
+The Game-based interfaces make learning entertaining and engaging through interactive exercises and characters.

-You use it more often because you are eager to finish the tree and get the reward.
+You use it more often because you are eager to finish the tree and get rewarded.
 But, of course, it may not be the best way to learn a language.

 Still, it amuses the learners’ thoughts more quickly and gets them hooked to keep studying.

 Also, the course progresses at a relatively slow pace.
 And it also teaches stuff that applies to what you need to know daily.

 The Duolingo app offers many benefits.
 Yet, it also comes with many difficulties and shortcomings you should consider before taking the plunge.

 Character-based learning is vital in non-Latin languages, especially Chinese, Japanese, and Korean.